The Benefits of Homemade Tea for Health and Home

 The Best Tea for Health

-The best tea for health is green tea because it’s linked to so many health benefits from cancer prevention mentioned above but is also helps control weight loss, blood pressure, and cholesterol.
+The best tea for health is green tea because it’s linked to so many health benefits, including cancer prevention.
+It also helps control weight loss, blood pressure, and cholesterol.

 The “fermentation” (actually oxidation) processes that yield the many other forms of tea deepen and alter the flavors of the leaves, but they also remove some of the plant compounds (“phytocompounds”) that deliver tea’s health benefits.
 Green teas undergo very minimal oxidation, so the best choice if you like its flavoring.